America's Forests: A Natural Climate Solution

 - Are a major carbon sink that sequesters 15% of all fossil fuel emissions in the United States.

-Nearly half of America’s forests are publicly owned, highlighting the need for collaborative, active management.
-But today’s megafires, pests and drought are decimating the nation's forests.
-A 2018 report from the U.S. Department of Agriculture’s (USDA) Forest Service estimates an area larger than Oregon is in need of restoration to maintain services for people, water and wildlife—and that is on Forest Service lands alone.
+Climate change is exacerbating conditions such as megafires, pests and drought, all of which are decimating forests.
+An area larger than Oregon is in need of restoration to maintain services for people, water and wildlife—and that is on national forest lands alone.